In the United Arab Emirates, the internet is censored.

 - It is cheap, especially if you get the 3-year plan

 - Faster than average VPNs

 - If you only get 1 month, for only 1 more dollar you can get Express VPN

-- It is not the fastest and, if you don’t have a strong Wi-Fi connection, your Skype video may not be of the best quality
+- ExpressVPN is definitely faster and, if you don’t have a strong Wi-Fi connection, your Skype video may not be of the best quality.

-The best budget VPN for Dubai and the UAE – PrivateVPN
+The best EXTREME budget VPN for Dubai and the UAE – PrivateVPN

 Price for 1 month – 7.12USD

 Price for 3 months – 4.20USD a month

 PrivateVPN is an up and coming VPN provider based in Sweden which, with no more than 100 servers, is positioned as one of the top VPN in the market.